georgiaadams/meal.ly-FE/README.md

-# FoodSharing App
+# Meal.ly

 ### Description

-This is an app that helps to reduce food waste.
 Everyday restaurants and supermarkets are throwing away tons of edible food.
-The app connects food providers such as restaurants and supermarkets to people in need, so they can give away the food they have left.
+Meal.ly is an app that helps to reduce food waste by connecting providers such as restaurants and supermarkets to people in need, so excess food can be shared not thrown away.